FAQs

 Questions?
 We’ve got the answers.

 At No Strings Public Relations, clarity is a big part of how we work.
-We believe fair PR starts with honest expectations, transparent pricing and a clear understanding of what journalist-led PR can realistically do.
+We believe better PR starts with honest expectations, transparent pricing and a clear understanding of what journalist-led PR can realistically do.

 We believe clients should understand what PR can do, what it cannot guarantee, how our process works, what we need from you, and what to expect before getting started.